Our Organisation

 Welcome to Sydney Film Festival

-SFF has a proud 72-year history of bringing amazing stories from around the world to our audiences.
-With more than 240 films on offer from 70 countries, this year’s program embraces bold storytelling, covering themes of resistance, rebellion, identity, climate change, and cultural struggle.
-It represents filmmakers who confront difficult truths and share powerful experiences — whether exploring historical injustices, critiquing social conventions, or imagining entirely new worlds.
+With a proud 73-year history of bringing inspirational stories to our audiences, this year’s program features more than 240 films from 70 countries.
+We embrace bold storytelling that covers themes of identity, resistance, and social change, including the vital perspectives of First Nations filmmakers, whose voices are central to Australia’s cultural landscape.
+We champion filmmakers who confront difficult truths and share powerful experiences – whether exploring historical injustices, critiquing social conventions, or imagining entirely new worlds.

-We encourage everyone to view the films with an open heart and mind, be inspired and sometimes challenged.
-See the world through a different lens and be part of the bigger picture.
+We invite everyone to view the films with an open mind, to be inspired and sometimes challenged.
+To see the world through a different lens and engage in the shared joy of cinema.

 Festival Patrons